ideal-lab5/Grants-Program/applications/cryptex.md

 If you've already started implementing your project or it is part of a larger repository, please provide a link and a description of the code here.
 In any case, please provide some documentation on the research and other work you have conducted before applying.
 This could be:

-- links to improvement proposals or [RFPs](https://github.com/w3f/Grants-Program/tree/master/docs/RFPs) (requests for proposal),
 - academic publications relevant to the problem
   - our main dkg protocol is inspired by [EthDKG](https://eprint.iacr.org/2019/985).
   - the idea of the validator set participating in the reencryption of shares is inspired by [Honeybadger BFT](https://eprint.iacr.org/2016/199.pdf).
 Our network does not achieve atomic broacast at this time, but it is a future avenue we would like to explore.
   - [Some further reading on VSS and DKG protocols](https://eprint.iacr.org/2012/377.pdf)
 - links to your research diary, blog posts, articles, forum discussions or open GitHub issues,
   - I have already started a PoC to implement the blind dkg protocol here: https://github.com/driemworks/dkg
   - I have started on a whitepaper.
-It is still a draft and we intend to complete the paper during the duration of this grant.
-The draft can be found [here]().
+[The draft can be found here](https://drive.google.com/file/d/1iouXfgJ7mMpwtfJrFTuaNnhy3R8oATPz/view?usp=sharing).
+We plan to complete it during the duration of this grant.
   - This work builds on the previous work done by Tony in his Iris project (see previous w3f grants).
   - I've started a substack to explain the protocol and document its development.
 Part 1 is published here: https://ideallabs.substack.com/p/blind-dkg-part-1
 - references to conversations you might have had related to this project with anyone from the Web3 Foundation
   - We have spoken with several individuals involved with the grants program and with square one, specficially Coleman Maher and Nico Morgan, in a non-technical capacity, to discuss the high-level idea and potential.
   - During an evaluation of the Iris grant, I spoke with the evaluator Diego and he expressed scepticism around the security of the approach taken in Iris.
 While attending the PBA, after discussing secret sharing ideas with instructors and other engineers at Parity and becoming more well-versed in cryptography, I was able to reimagine the secret sharing implemented in Iris and redesign the system in order to fix the vulnerabilities inherent in the approach, and to make it truly 'unstoppable'.
 I have shared this idea as well as the draft whitepaper with several parity engineers as well, though that is not a formal review of it.
-- previous interface iterations, such as mock-ups and wireframes.

 ## Development Roadmap :nut_and_bolt:

 ### Overview

-- **Total Estimated Duration:** 16 weeks
+- **Total Estimated Duration:** 20 weeks
 - **Full-Time Equivalent (FTE):**  2.5 FTE
 - **Total Costs:** 72,000 USD